 The only thing that doesn’t change is the actual abuse and the enablers’ strategies to cover it up.

 It’s remarkable when you study it.
 The only thing that changes are the names, places, and surrounding activities.
-The abusive behaviors and the way those in power cover them up for years or even decades at a time are pretty much identical.
+The abusive behaviours and the way those in power cover them up for years or even decades at a time are pretty much identical.
 Much of the time I have spent on my whistleblower’s journey is wondering just where the textbook is that educates leaders, administrators, media, lawyers, government officials on how to keep abuse hidden and how to enable abuse for years, rather than stop it.

 I found this endless going in circles with the same old story to be one of the most daunting aspects of being a whistleblower.